CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

     * Describe the behaviors of Open Science
     * Explain why Open Science matters in education, research, and society
     * Understand the advantages and the challenges to Open Science
-    * Identify who the practitioners of Open Science are
-    * Understand the underlying Ethos of Open Science

 <br/>
 <br/>